Thomas Leiper: Railway and canal construction

 Leiper struggled to get stone from his quarries to market since Crum Creek was not navigable and local roads could not handle wagons carrying heavy stone in all seasons.
 In 1790, Leiper and a fellow landowner, John Wall, petitioned the Pennsylvania legislature to allow the construction of a canal in order to ship stone from his quarry to the market.
 The legislature declined the construction and Leiper began to consider the construction of a railway similar to others that had been built in England.

 Other railways had been built in North America prior to Leiper's.
 A gravity tramway was built by British soldiers in 1764 at the Niagara Portage in Lewiston, New York under the supervision of John Montresor.
 A temporary industrial railway was also built on Beacon Hill in Boston in 1795 and a replacement one in 1807 to transport gravel up the hill.

 In 1809 Leiper constructed one of the first railways in America and the first in Pennsylvania.
 A 180 foot long stretch of wood rails laid on wooden ties spaced eight feet apart was created as an experiment in the Northern Liberties neighborhood of Philadelphia.
 The experiment was deemed a success when a single horse was able to haul a four-wheeled cart loaded with over 10,000 pounds of weight.
 The results of the experiment prompted Leiper to create a track three quarters of a mile long that extended from his quarries on Crum Creek to a landing on Ridley Creek.
 An ox, hitched to a cart filled with stone, walked between the rails slowly pulling the cart from the quarry to tidewater on Ridley Creek where the stream became navigable.
 There the cargo was loaded onto barges and ships for transportation to Philadelphia and other destinations along the Atlantic seaboard.
 The cars carrying stone used metal wheels.
 When the wooden rails of the railway wore out, they were replaced with stone.

 The short railway was actively used until 1828, when it was superseded by a cargo capable canal, known as the Leiper Canal, also designed by Leiper before his death.
 In 1850, the canal was replaced by a spur of the B&O Railroad's Philadelphia-Baltimore line.

 Strathaven Hall

 Leiper's enterprises generated a large fortune, which enabled him to build a grand estate on 414 acres in Nether Providence Township, known as Strathaven Hall after his place of birth.
 His property contained what may be the first private bank in America.
-He build a "safety" which was used to hold federal funds after the British invaded Washington, D.C. during the War of 1812.
+He built a "safety" which was used to hold federal funds after the British invaded Washington, D.C. during the War of 1812.
 The building was also used to keep payroll for his mill operations and important papers.
 The house was occupied by his descendants until 1974 when it was sold to Nether Providence Township.